wix/Detox/docs/Introduction.Android.md

 ***Note that Detox has been tested for version 1.1.0 of Kotlin, and higher!***

 ### 5. Create a Detox-Test Class

+Detox requires a dummy implementation of a single Android-native test.

+1. Add a new file to your project, under this path and name: `android/app/src/androidTest/java/com/[your.package]/DetoxTest.java`. **Double-check check that the path is correct!**
-Add the file `android/app/src/androidTest/java/com/[your.package]/DetoxTest.java` and fill as in [the detox example app for RN](../examples/demo-react-native/android/app/src/androidTest/java/com/example/DetoxTest.java). **Don't forget to change the package name to your project's**.
+2. Copy & paste the content of the equivalent file from [the detox example app for RN](../examples/demo-react-native/android/app/src/androidTest/java/com/example/DetoxTest.java), into it. **Don't forget to change the package name to your project's package name!**

 ### 6. Enable clear-text (unencrypted) traffic for Detox